-In Einstein Class we follow the National Curriculum for Numeracy and Literacy.
-Our creative curriculum is based on projects; we link the projects to all areas of the National Curriculum.
+In Einstein Class (Year 3) we follow the National Curriculum for Maths and English.
+Other areas of the National Curriculum are delivered through the whole class projects that we plan.
 These areas are: Science, Geography, History, Design and Technology, Art, Music, Cooking and Nutrition and Computing.

-Mathematics is also included, where possible, in our project and covers the objectives in the Year 3 curriculum.
-We teach Maths in practical and exciting ways, ensuring we deepen the understanding that children have of the three key areas; Problem solving, Reasoning, and Fluency.
+In Mathematics, the children will be getting stuck in to addition, subtraction, multiplication and division using the formal written methods as well as developing our mental arithmetic skills, covering the objectives in the Year 3 curriculum.
+We teach Maths in practical and exciting ways, ensuring we deepen the understanding that children have of the three key areas; problem solving, reasoning, and fluency.